PUP-BSIT/exercise-18-hypertechs_webdev/README.md

 🤖 Welcome...back to HyperTechs!
 We are a vibrant collective of students at PUP Taguig with a shared passion of honing our skills in web development.
 We dive deep into HTML, CSS, and JavaScript on a mission to master the art and science of crafting captivating and functional websites.

+## Exercise 18 🆕

-🆕 For this week's exercise, we've added a unique new section in each of our profile website based on our interests, where visitors can perform CRUD (Create, Read, Update, and Delete) using a simple custom-made REST API that works behind on our newly-created web domain.
+For this week's exercise, we've added a unique new section in each of our profile website based on our interests, where visitors can:

+✨ **Create**: Craft personalized lists for your unique needs

+📖 **Read**: Dive into the lists for quick insights and organization

+🚀 **Update**: Easily modify and refine lists anytime you want; and

+🗑️ **Delete**: Streamline and declutter by removing items or entire lists.

+To achieve this, we've created our own **_custom-made_ REST API** on the backend that works seemlessly behind the scenes at our newest web domain.
 Be sure to check it out!

 ## Portfolio Website